shag527/Disaster-management-website/README.md

 # Getting Started
 ### Pre-requisites
-Before running this project, make sure you have MySQL connection and a Twilio account.
+Before running this project, make sure you have a Twilio account.

 ### Run Project
 To run the project, perform the following steps -